Anomaly Detection: Hidiroglou-Berthelot or HB-edit

 $$r_i = \frac{x_i(t)}{x_i(t-1)}$$

-2. Center these ratios around their median $r_{Q_2}$ or $r_{M}$ through a transformation generating $s_i$, which is symmetric around zero:
+2. Center these ratios around their median $r_{Q_2}$ (also referred as $r_{M}$) through a transformation generating $s_i$, which becomes symmetric around zero.
+This transformation expresses deviation from the median ratio on a symmetric scale, where 0 represents ’typical’ change.

 $$ s_i = \begin{cases} 1 - \frac{r_{Q_2}}{r_i}, & \text{if } 0 < r_i < r_{Q_2}, \\ \frac{r_i}{r_{Q_2}} - 1, & \text{if } r_i \geq r_{Q_2} \end{cases} $$

-Then, to account for the size of the observation the HB method creates an effector vector, $e_k$, by scaling the symmetric ratios as followis:
+Then, to account for the size of the observation the HB method creates an effects vector, $e_i$, by scaling the symmetric ratios as follows:

 • Larger units require smaller relative changes to be flagged as outliers.